jlleongarcia/jlleongarcia/content/blog/ai-apps-2024.md

 I have tried Caddy with a OVH VPS Server with 2GB RAM.

-Similar to the one in which I tried to deploy Wireguard (~300/1.88GB)
+> Similar to the one in which I tried to deploy Wireguard (~300/1.88GB) RAM

 ```sh
 ssh ubuntu@57.128.public.ip
 ```

 ---